Beau Landry

-Beau Landry (born September 24, 1991) is a Canadian football linebacker.
-He was drafted by the Hamilton Tiger-Cats with the eighth overall pick in the 2014 CFL Draft.
-He played CIS football at the University of Western Ontario.
+Beau Landry (born September 24, 1991) is a Canadian former professional football linebacker.
+He was selected by the Hamilton Tiger-Cats with the eighth overall pick in the 2014 CFL draft after playing CIS football at the University of Western Ontario.

 College career

 Landry played from 2010 to 2013 for the Western Mustangs.
 He recorded a total of 130.5 defensive tackles, six quarterback sacks, four interceptions, five forced fumbles and three fumble recoveries with the Mustangs.
 He was a first-team OUA All-Star and first-team All-Canadian in 2013.
 Landry was also a first-team OUA All-Star and first-team All-Canadian in 2011.
 He participated in the 2013 CIS East-West Bowl as a member of the West team.

 Professional career

-Hamilton Tiger-Cats

-Landry was drafted by the Hamilton Tiger-Cats in the first round of the 2014 CFL Draft.
+Landry was drafted by the Hamilton Tiger-Cats in the first round of the 2014 CFL draft.
 He was ranked No. 15 in the final CFL Scouting Bureau rankings in April 2014.